We design narrative spaces. Spaces that inspire, move you and stay with you. We design for cultural institutions, public space and companies.

 A narrative environment is only successful if it touches your mind and heart – if it offers a combination of information and emotive, sensory impressions.
 A well-balanced composition of precision and ambiguity, poetry and factuality, where ideas and emotions are given free rein.
 Due to the new insights and feelings, the experience stays with you.

 Everyone has the imagination to get lost in a story.
 That imagination must, however, be triggered.
 In a narrative space, you enter a world where reality and imagination reinforce each other.
 Poetic elements like metaphors and abstractions are an essential part of that.
 They increase the magic of the ‘suspension of disbelief’.

 We are critical of society and try to push boundaries.
 However, we don’t operate in a vacuum.
 In what type of place are we?
 In what time?
 What’s on the mind of our visitors?
 How does our story relate to the bigger picture?
 We like to zoom out, connect with the context and, above all, find the relevance.

 Evaluation and impact assessment

 Catalogues and publicity

 In ‘De Narratieve Ruimte’ the field of activity is approached from three angles: theoretical-philosophical, from daily design practice, and cultural-historical.
 It is intended not only for designers but also for curators and critics, for people from the world of theater and architecture, in short, for anyone interested in the expressiveness of space.
 The book reveals the dramaturgical and scenographic principles of exhibition as a narrative space and provides inspiration for a new approach to exhibition design.

-There are no vacancies at the moment, but keep an eye on this page!
+We don't have any vacancies at the moment.
+Keep an eye on this page!